MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 ## Joining a meeting session

-To join a session associated with the user's current meeting, you must first do the following:
+Joining a session associated with the user's current meeting can be done in just a few simple steps.

 1. Initialize the Teams Client SDK
 2. Initialize the `TeamsFluidClient`